shengliu66/shengliu66.github.io/_pages/about.md

 * My research interests lie in general area of machine learning, particularly in robust deep learning with imperfect datasets (corrupted data, limited supervision, small data, etc.) as well as their applications in medicine such as Alzheimer's automatic detection.
 I am also a member of the Math and Data (MAD) group at NYU where I work on inverse problems and optimization.
 Out of school, I love playing tennis, scuba diving, surfing and any water sports.

-* I am currently actively looking for postdoc positions.
+* I am actively looking for postdoc positions.
 Please let me know if there are open positions.
 Check out more information from my [CV](https://shengliu66.github.io/files/ShengLiu-CV.pdf) and [research statement](https://shengliu66.github.io/files/ShengLiu-Research_Statement.pdf)

 <br clear="left"/>